RitoKito/RISK-32/README.md

 # RISK-XVII
 RISK-XVII is a RISC-32I emulator able to interpret 33 RISC-32I instruction written in Assembly.

+RISK-XVII consists of:
+32 registers (32-bits each)
+PC counter that points to an address of current instruction in memory 2048 byte stack memory
+256 byte reserved to veritual routies (special operations such as shut down) 8192 byte heap banks for dynamic memory

 The following 33 instructions can be executed: